meesterdude/mindaux-recipes/perform_a_weekly_review.md

 ## Step 3: Do A Brain Dump

-Having reviewed everything in MindAUX, now is a good time to create the things that aren't.
+Having reviewed everything that's in MindAUX, now is a good time to create the things that aren't.

 In the search box, you can do things like this to help ease entry: